fromothers/www.maxhallinan.com/posts/_drafts/2017-11-25-fuzzy-thinking.md

 A formal grammar uses patterns of symbols to describe a set of valid strings.
 Let's say that I have four strings, "aa", "AA", "aA" and "Aa".
 I want to say that, in my language, these are the only four "sentences".
-Here's how I would say that with a formal grammar:
+Here's how I would say that with a context-free grammar:

 ```
 Start = Char, Char